 For the wife who eats lunch over her laptop

-For the wife who is a crossword enthusiast
+For the wife who books a hotel room based on its bathtub

 For the White Claw–sipping wife